Call Before You Dig

 Digging in the dirt is a pleasure for some and work for others.
 But did you know that North Carolina law requires you to notify your area utilities at least 48 hours (2 working days) in advance of an excavation project?

-By simply dialing "811," you can talk toll-free to the North Carolina 1 Call Center who will handle everything for you - except the digging part!
+By simply dialing "811," you can talk toll-free or visit NC811, and they will handle everything for you - except the digging part!

-At no charge, North Carolina One Call will notify all your local utilities, including PSNC Energy.
+At no charge, North Carolina 811 will notify all your local utilities, including PSNC Energy.
 PSNC Energy will then locate and mark its company-owned underground natural gas facilities in the area of your dig.
-That way you or your contractor can be sure to avoid them when installing the new swimming pool, sprinkler system or even trees and shrubs.
+That way, you or your contractor can be sure to avoid them when installing the new swimming pool, sprinkler system, or even trees and shrubs.

 Remember calling before you dig doesn't cost a thing, but not calling could result in property damage or serious injury.